rick2047/Ray-tracer-in-a-month/notes.md

 The book outputs the image to a file.
 We can take two approaches here.
 Either we rely on a plotting library to write the image file or manually write a function to write a ppm file.
 We will first try to follow the book and move to plotting libraries if need be.

 Just translated the C++ code to Julia.
 Wasn't that big of a problem except for row and column numbers in the loop.

+## 3. The vec3 Class

+This section is where more meaty stuff begins.
+We need to have a class, and when there is a class there should be unit tests.

+> For our purposes, three coordinates suffices.
+We’ll use the same class vec3 for colors, locations, directions, offsets, whatever.
+Some people don’t like this because it doesn’t prevent you from doing something silly, like adding a color to a location.

+This may be a good candidate to have inheritance?